aforren1/toon/docs/input.md

 There are four methods necessary for a complete device (and enforced via the `abc` module).

 - `__init__()`
   - Can specify a different clock source here (via the `clock` keyword argument).
-The default `timeit.default_timer` is pretty good, but I *suspect* `psychopy.clock.monotonicClock.getTime` might be better on Windows (untested, but a peek at the source suggests they're both based around `QueryPerformanceCounter`).
+I've borrowed `psychopy`'s `clock.MontonicClock` (minus the pyglet import) to use as the default.
   - Pass in other keyword args too, like sampling frequency, various device-specific flags, etc.
 - `__enter__()`
   - Start communication with the device here.